-What is a UCE?
+What is a UCEDD?

-In California, the State Council on Developmental Disabilities coordinates the plans for services needed in the state; the Protection and Advocacy agencies carry out legal and advocacy services for individuals with disabilities; and the national network of UCEs focus on educational and research needs relating to developmental disabilities.
+In California, the State Council on Developmental Disabilities coordinates the plans for services needed in the state; the Protection and Advocacy agencies carry out legal and advocacy services for individuals with disabilities; and the national network of UCEDDs focus on educational and research needs relating to developmental disabilities.